ophub/amlogic-s9xxx-openwrt/README.md

 Refer to [LED Screen Display Control Description](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/documents/led_screen_display_control.md) for debugging.

+- ### Restore to Initial State

+Browser access to OpenWrt's IP (e.g. 192.168.1.1) → `Log in to OpenWrt with the default account` → `System Menu` → `Amlogic Service` → `Backup Firmware Config` → `Snapshot Management` → `Select Initialize Snapshot`, and click on `Restore Snap` to revert to the initial state.

+Alternatively, you can navigate to `System menu` → `TTYD Terminal` → Enter the command `firstboot` to restore the system to its initial state.
+Both methods yield the same result.

 - ### More Usage Instructions

-The `firstboot` command can restore the system to its initial state.
 Some common problems that might be encountered during the use of OpenWrt can be found in the [User Guide](./documents)

 ## Local Packaging